R3Conclave/ccl-documentation/user-guide/docs/conclave-cloud-concepts.md

 ###  Project UID

-When you first open a project in the portal, you will get with a value called `Project UID`.
+When you first open a project in the portal, you will get a value called `Project UID`.

 The project UID is the unique identifier for the current project.